Skip to main content

 (a) Class 5 Driver's License

 (ii) Most learning activities within the program reflect industry norms.
+A demonstrated interest in, and aptitude for, outdoor work is essential as much of the work is done in the field, often under adverse weather and topographic conditions.
 Training often occurs in front and back country wilderness terrain.
 Therefore, applicants should be in good health and physical condition.
-Activities will be taught which require student participation walking outside for up to 10 hours per day and up to two weeks in duration.
-Students will be required to hike, snowshoe, etc., for four to eight hours at a time over rough, sometimes hazardous terrain in all weather conditions.
+Activities will be taught which require student participation working outside for up to 8 hours per day.
+Students will be required to traverse over rough, sometimes difficult terrain in all weather conditions.
+Activities in which the students participate may include hiking, snowshoeing, cross country skiing.
 Other activities may include touring and observing active industrial operations.
 Students will be required to observe all required and standard safety practices and procedures at all times.

 APPLICATION PROCESS